nencki-lobi/bids-flow/index.md

 The plugin is GPL-licensed and can be obtained from [GitHub](https://github.com/mslw/horos-bids-output).

 Relying on user annotations ensures **flexibility** - conversion does not require predefined sequence naming patterns (as long as scans are distincly named).
-Basic rules for generating or discarding multiple runs of a given task are provided.
-The **graphical interface** is friendly for non-technical users. **Documentation** with usage instructions is also provided.
+Multiple runs of a given task can be either discarded or annotated with run labels (basic rules for such cases are implemented).
+The **graphical interface** is friendly for non-technical users. **Documentation** with usage instructions is provided on project's GitHub page.

 The plugin was built for Horos, which is a DICOM browser with good database and network features, distributed under GNU LGPL License.
 For this reason, we have been using it on a designated computer to query and fetch DICOM files from PACS server, where all scanner data are stored.
 After fetching required files, users can manage their conversion and organisation using our plugin.